Discrimination-free Insurance Pricing with Privatized Sensitive Attributes: Pricing Framework and Problem Setup

+Insurance pricing models aim to estimate the expected loss associated with each policyholder.
+In the fairness literature, three pricing rules are commonly discussed. \begin{definition} {\bf(Best-estimated Price)} The best-estimated price for $Y$ given $(X,D)$ is defined as: This price is actuarially optimal in the sense that it minimizes prediction error when both sensitive and non-sensitive attributes are available.
+However, it explicitly depends on the sensitive attribute $D$ and therefore leads to direct discrimination. \end{definition}

-The unawareness price for $Y$ given $X$ is defined as: Although $\mu(X)$ does not explicitly depend on $D$, it may still result in indirect discrimination, as $D$ could be inferred from $X$ if they are statistically correlated.
-In fact, by the law of total expectation,
+\begin{definition} {\bf (Unawareness Price)} The unawareness price for $Y$ given $X$ is defined as: This pricing rule excludes sensitive attributes from the model.
+Nevertheless, indirect discrimination may still occur because the sensitive attribute may be statistically correlated with the observable features $X$.
+By the law of total expectation,

-which illustrates that $\mu(X)$ implicitly weights the group-specific expectations $\mu(X, d)$ by the conditional distribution $\mathbb{P}(d | X)$. \end{definition}
+which shows that the prediction implicitly depends on the conditional distribution of the sensitive attribute. \end{definition}